 Aqaba

-Aqaba: what to see, how to get there, and practical information for your trip.
+Aqaba: what to see, how to get there and more practical information for your trip

-Just take a stroll to see that Aqaba is a city unlike any other in Jordan.
-Its special location on the Red Sea coast, orderly appearance, cosmopolitan vibe, and strong focus on tourism as a major economic driver make it unique.
-On this page, we offer you a brief guide to discover what to see in Aqaba, how to get there, and other details of interest for your trip.
+You only have to take a walk to see that Aqaba it is a city unlike any other city in Jordan.
+This is because of its special location on the Red Sea coast, but also because of its orderly appearance, its cosmopolitan air and its strong commitment to tourism as a great economic engine.
+On this page we offer you a small guide, in which you will discover what to see in Aqaba, how to get there and other details of interest for your trip.

 Table of Contents